Uniswap/protocol-fees/script/proposal-4/Index.md

 ```

 We perform a myriad of contract and state checks before proceeding to minimize risks of malformed or
 incorrect data.

-From here, we set the `WormholeTransceiver` proxy deployed on BNB Chain as a
+From here, we set the `WormholeTransceiver` proxy deployed on Ethereum as a "Wormhole peer" on the
-"Wormhole peer" on the `WormholeTransceiver` proxy deployed on Ethereum, then we set the
+`WormholeTransceiver` proxy deployed on BNB Chain, then we set the `NttManagerNoRateLimiting` proxy
-`NttManagerNoRateLimiting` proxy deployed on BNB Chain as a "peer" on the `NttManagerNoRateLimiting`
+deployed on Ethereum as a "peer" on the `NttManagerNoRateLimiting` proxy deployed on BNB Chain.
-proxy deployed on Ethereum.
-Finally we transfer proxy ownership to `UniswapWormholeMessageReceiver`.
+Finally we transfer proxy ownership to `Timelock`.

 **Foundry Script**: